We aim to provide every child with a stimulating and challenging environment in which to grow and learn.

 30+ years of excellence

-Kindalin was founded 1988 by Alison Wharton and her husband Mark.
-Now with 8 locations across Sydney, Kindalin is proud to be a family owned company with 30+ years of history in the Hills district and a growing reputation in the Northern Beaches.
+Kindalin was founded in 1988 by Alison Wharton and her husband Mark.
+Now with nine locations across Sydney, Kindalin is proud to be a family-owned company with 30+ years of history in the Hills district and a growing reputation in the Northern Beaches.

-We have grown to see students become parents, or even staff.
-(Two of our Directors were once Kindalin children.)
+We have grown to see students become parents and even staff (two of our Directors were once Kindalin children).
 Kindalin is an aboriginal word that means 'happy'.
 We acknowledge the contributions of Aboriginal Australians and non-Aboriginal Australians to the care and education of all children in Australia.